scale-it/algo-builder/docs/guide/execute-transaction.md

   }
 ```

-Even though fee paid by alice is `0`, this transaction will pass because total fees collected is greater then minimum required
+Even though fee paid by alice is `0`, this transaction will pass because total fees collected is greater than or equal to the required amount.